InnovativeStudios/SOG/SOGFramework/core/hvt/README.md

-# Hvt
+# HVT
 ## Description:
-_This module adds support for hostage rescue tasks/missions._
+_This module adds support for hvt capture or eliminate tasks/missions._

-_The mission maker can define hostage units, the framework will monitor the status of those units._
+_The mission maker can define hvt units, the framework will monitor the status of those units._

-_An extraction area and a threshold can be set, so the given amount of hvts have to be in the extraction zone in order to complete the task._
+_An extraction area and a threshold can be set, so the given amount of hvts have to be in the extraction zone or eliminated in order to complete the task._

 _The module can also trigger mission complete or mission fail._